fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

     - XML
     - An URI pointing to a file containing JSON/XML data.
 However, each chart/map expects data to be formatted in a specific manner, and the data you provide must comply with the required format.

 In this article, we will demonstrate how to download and install the `Vue-FusionCharts` wrapper and all the other dependencies on your system.
-You can install FusionCharts in your VueJS project using any of the two modes given below:
+You can install FusionCharts in your Vue project using any of the two modes given below:

 ## Choose your mode of installation: